Just wanna know what’s the passing score or celban standard in BC. Tnx

 NOTE: The required scores can and do change.
 When I first started CELBANPrep back in 2009, the required score for CELBAN listening was a 9.

-The reason that the required scores on the CELBAN are so high are for two reasons:
+The reason that required scores on the CELBAN are so high for two reasons:

-- As a nurse you work in both moderately demanding and demanding situations.
+- As a nurse, you work in both moderately demanding and demanding situations.
 Miscommunication puts patients at risk.
-Patient safety is above all in importance.
-You will not be able to continue on your path of becoming a nurse in Canada until you have proven to NNAS and the licensure bodies that you can keep your patients safe by communicate clearly when reading, writing, listening and speaking.
+Patient safety is above all important.
+You will not be able to continue on your path of becoming a nurse in Canada until you have proven to NNAS and the licensure bodies that you can keep your patients safe by communicating clearly when reading, writing, listening, and speaking.

-So taking your English skills serious is extremely important if you want to become a nurse in Canada.
-It takes time, preparation and practice.
+So taking your English skills seriously is extremely important if you want to become a nurse in Canada.
+It takes time, preparation, and practice.